-- The effective suppression since early 1977 of human rights groups (many taking inspiration from the Final Act) in many Eastern countries, and the subsequent decline in their activities, attest to a possible deterioration in respect for human rights in Eastern Europe.
-Most Eastern states were able to bring local activities under better control for Belgrade and to avoid highly controversial repressive measures during the meeting itself.
-From late 1977 and after Belgrade the USSR in particular has embarked on a much tougher policy against dissidents as part of an all-round hardening of position vis-à-vis non-conformist and ideological challenges.
-None the less, there have been a few isolated positive developments in some Eastern countries, such as the first sign of a serious human rights movement in Bulgaria, and in Poland human rights groups have improved their positions and scored some limited successes.
+11. The effective suppression since early 1977 of human rights groups (many taking inspiration from the Final Act) in many Eastern countries, and the subsequent decline in their activities, attest to a possible deterioration in respect for human Most Eastern states were able to bring rights in Eastern Europe. local activities under better control for Belgrade and to avoid highly controversial respressive measures during the meeting itself.
+Since Belgrade the USSR in particular has embarked on a much tougher policy against dissidents as part of an all-round hardening of position vis-à-vis non-conformist and ideological challenges.
+Nonetheless, there have been a few isolated positive developments in some Eastern countries, such as the first sign of a serious human rights movement in Bulgaria, and in Poland human rights groups have improved their positions and scored some limited successes.
 As before, Western public opinion has tended to focus on the human rights issue more than any other aspect of CSCE, and Western governments, and some private interests, have sought to improve their observance in Eastern countries.
 The latter have remained hypersensitive, especially during the Belgrade Meeting, to these efforts which they consider to be "interference" in their internal affairs.

-The policies of the Warsaw Pact countries in the human rights field will continue to be dominated by their need to maintain the internal stability of their régimes. - During the course of Belgrade the USSR notified a further major military manoeuvre in accordance with the CBMs provisions of the Final Act.
-In accordance with previous practice, it has not notified smaller-scale manoeuves.
-USSR has slightly improved its performance over the period of this Report by inviting more Allied observers than before to a Soviet exercise.
-The ability of these observers to fulfil their task was, as in the past, severely restricted The USSR and though there was some marginal improvement. its Warsaw Pact allies also continued with an improvement noted in the last Report in accepting invitations to send observers to Allied exercises during Belgrade.
+12. While continuing with its policy of notifying only largescale military manoeuvres under the CBMs provisions of the Final Act, the USSR has improved its performance over the period of this report by inviting more Allied observers than before to a Soviet exercise and by providing them with better treatment and slightly better possibilities for observation.
+This exercise took place during the latter stages of the Belgrade Meeting and was therefore possibly used as a showpiece for Soviet implementation.